davijit868/Operationalizing-Machine-Learning/README.md

 ### Step 5: Swagger Documentation

 swagger.json file is downloaded and kept in the same directory(swagger) as swagger.sh and server.py.
-Then swagger.sh file is executed which runs swagger ui as local containerrized application, after that server.py is executed which creates a python local server.
+Then swagger.sh file is executed which runs swagger ui as local containerized application, after that server.py is executed which creates a python local server.
+The swagger documentaion generated from JSON file, specific to our endpoint can be seen using the locally hosted swagger ui which documents the score endpoint i.e. input output variables and its format.

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_7.png)

 ### Step 6: Consume Model Endpoints

-Model enpoints are consumed using endpoint.py script which sends sample data for prediction and the output is received in console as JSON payload.
+Deployed model enpoints are consumed using endpoint.py script which sends sample data for prediction and the output is received in console as JSON payload.
+The endpoint.py script has been updated with the URI for the endpoint and the key for authentication.
+Using HTTP post method we sent the data to endpoint as JSON body.

 ![alt text](https://github.com/davijit868/Operationalizing-Machine-Learning/blob/master/Screenshoots/screenshot_8.png)

 ### Step 7: Create, Publish and Consume a Pipeline

+A AzureML pipeline is created using aml-pipelines-with-automated-machine-learning-step.ipynb notebook, this pipeline helps automate the entire AutoML model building, deployment of best model, creation of enpoint for the deployed model, as well as consumption and publication.
+The pipeline building process starts with creating a computing instance with a specific number of nodes and running the jupyter notebook on that with the required parameter changed for my specific use case.
+Please find the below screenshots for those tasks.

 Please find the below screenshots which describes the creation, publication and consumption of pipeline using aml-pipelines-with-automated-machine-learning-step.ipynb